moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 This sprint delivers the final pieces of the "always inspection-ready" promise.
 The on-demand audit trail is a direct response to HIPAA's stringent logging requirements.3 The ability to produce a complete history of a patient record in seconds is a powerful tool during an audit.
-Similarly, managing personnel files is a critical but tedious part of CLIA compliance.3 By digitizing these records and adding automated reminders, LabFlow reduces administrative overhead and ensures that the lab can always prove its staff are qualified and up-to-date on their training.
+Similarly, managing personnel files is a critical but tedious part of CLIA compliance.3 By digitizing these records and adding automated reminders, LabWise reduces administrative overhead and ensures that the lab can always prove its staff are qualified and up-to-date on their training.

 Acceptance Criteria